adobe/aepsdk-messaging-ios/docs/tutorials/aep/ajo-schema.md

 5. Click on the `AJO Inbound Experience Event Schema` link from the list. (**2**)

+> [!NOTE]
-> Note: The **AJO Inbound Experience Event Schema** is automatically generated for you when Adobe Journey Optimizer is provisioned for your company.
+> The **AJO Inbound Experience Event Schema** is automatically generated for you when Adobe Journey Optimizer is provisioned for your company.

 | ![Selecting AJO Inbound Experience Event Schema](assets/aep-schema-select.png?raw=true) |
 | :---: |